Subaqueous fan: Subaqueous fan formation in proglacial lake

-Grain Size Distribution
+Grain size distribution

-Proglacial Lake Setting
+Proglacial lake setting

 The sediments that have been deposited in the proglacial lake are sorted based on both size and composition.
 As seen in Figure 1, both composition of sediment and the size of sediment are dependent on the distance away from the retreating glacial ice.
 The stratigraphy fines rapidly from massive gravels to cross-stratified sand from 10 meters to about 100 meters away from the glacial ice.
 Eventually, when distances reach approximately 1,000 meters away, the grain size becomes finer and cross laminated, fine-grained sands are often found.
 As distances approach approximately a few thousand meters away from the glacial ice, graded fine sands and silts are found and eventually, silt-clays.
 Bedding in this depositional setting is primarily horizontal bedding.
 As you increase the distance from the glacial ice, sediment develops from heavily disorganized gravels into better organized and graded beds.

 This difference in bedding styles can be further seen in Figure 2, which displays how water flow affects the deposition style of the sediment.
 The sediment deposited closer in proximity to the glacial ice forms dunes and antidunes whereas the sediment deposited further away from the glacial ice is more likely to form horizontal beds or climbing ripples.
 Gravel sized sediments will settle out of the water flow first and accumulate closer to the glacial ice.
 This allows for the water flow to carry smaller sediments further from the glacial ice.

 After the gravel sediment accumulates, continued strong glacial meltwater current will form dunes.
 As the sediment that was carried and deposited further from the glacial ice settles out, the sediment will form climbing ripples.
 The ripples move downstream over time, and as more sediment settles out on top of the preexisting ripples, it causes the bed to appear to climb.
 Climbing ripples often occur in finer grained sediments.
 This occurs because the glacial meltwater current becomes much weaker the further away it is from the glacial ice source.
 These two distinct styles of bedding are heavily dependent on the distance away from the glacial ice and the strength of the meltwater.

 Glaciers can also deposit smaller sized grains such as clay and silt in a proglacial lake at the edge of the ice.
 This area is known for alternating fine and coarse grained layers called varves that are formed by the seasonal freezing of the proglacial lake surface.